michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 #### Notes on the data:

-You will be using a table of business locations that you will download from the ReferenceUSA business directory.
-There is a sample dataset from ReferenceUSA in the course data directory.
+You will use a table of business locations  from the ReferenceUSA business directory.
+There is a sample dataset from ReferenceUSA in the [Data Folder](https://github.com/michellejm/mapping_arch_urban_hums/tree/master/Data/2_MakingData).
 You will locate the businessses with the geocoding services from OpenStreetMap and Google.

 ### Geocoding Exercise